SamEBae/SYDE361/README.md

 # SYDE361
 Arduino component for SYDE 361 design project

-This .ino is for hardware that takes sound input and outputs the auto-corrected sound frequency
+.ino file and supporting C++ files are for Teensy-based hardware that takes sound input and outputs the auto-corrected sound frequency.

-### Processing:
+### To run:

-I used HapTuner from:
+Open the processing.ino file on Teensy-Arduino device with the proper schematic as outlined.